clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 | :-------------------------------: | :-------------------: |
 | ![](images/unnamed-chunk-9-1.gif) | ![](images/scree.png) |

-**Important Note:** It is very important to scale the data before running *K-Means* algorithm.
+**Important Note:** It is very important to scale or normalize the data before running *K-Means* algorithm if the features have different units.
 Let me demonstrate why this is so.
 Here is a contrived example of height and weights along with gender that I obtained from the web.
 We have height in *mm* and weight in *tons* (for the sake of demonstration).
-We know beforehand that there are two groups
-- males and females, so we’ll set number of clusters to 2.
+We know beforehand that there are two groups - males and females, so we’ll set number of clusters to 2.

 ``` r
 library(knitr)